How can I advertise with you?

 Which publications do you accept review product for?

-At this stage we are just reviewing products in NetGuide, Start-Up, GameConsole and MacGuide, but occasionally we can consider reviews for our other business publications.
-The problem we face with business or enterprise products is that we don’t have the right environment nor technical experience to fully test some of the more complex solutions.
+At this stage we are just reviewing products in NetGuide, Start-Up, PlayOn and AppleWatch, but occasionally we consider reviews for our other business publications.
+The problem we face with business or enterprise products is that we don't have the right environment or technical experience to fully test some of the more complex solutions.

 What does participation in the review scheme get me?

-Submitting your products for review in our magazines is a great way of possibly receiving a half a page of coverage, which will feature up to two high-resolution images of the product along with a discussion detailing the product’s features, specifications, pros and cons.
-Selected products reviewed will participate in our new ‘rosette’ scheme, and will be eligible to receive any of a number of awards, which you’re welcome to use in your own marketing for the product in question.
+Submitting your products for review is a great way of possibly receiving coverage, which may include feature images of the product along with details of the product's features, specifications, pros and cons.

 What happens to the review product?